By Dalene Heck and Stephanie Yoder

 Both agencies also stress that the disclosure needs to be clearly visible.
-If a list of hashtags are used, the disclosure needs to be the first one, and not buried in the middle or back.
-On Instagram the disclosure should appear in the first 3 lines of text so it’s not hidden by the linebreak function.
+If a list of hashtags is used, the disclosure needs to be the first one, and not buried in the middle or back.
+On Instagram, the disclosure should appear in the first 3 lines of text so it’s not hidden by the linebreak function.

 Some social media platforms, like Facebook, have started offering disclosure functionality to posters, like the ability to mark a post as sponsored.
 The ASC warns against relying on this function however and suggests each post should be manually tagged.